NilRivera/rm-project/readMe.md

 - Refactor the detail component to be easier to read
 - Add token interceptor (it depends on the back)
 - Implement a register page
+- Finish JWT in the back

 ##### Conclusions

-As I am working in a full time job already and I also have things to do in my life, this experience has been a bit hard in terms of time, there are thing that can be improved by time... but it is still a good experience because I have learn a lot during the process and this is my main reason to be a developer.
+As I am working in a full time job already, this experience has been a bit hard in terms of time, there are thing that can be improved by time and also knowledge but it has been a good experience because I have learn a lot during the process and this is my main reason to be a developer.